joelek/wtf/readme.md

 ## Roadmap

 * Write more test cases.
-* Consider parallel execution of test units.
+* Consider parallel execution of test files.
 * Get rid of await requirement for assert.throws().
 * Implement support for logging and reporting to files.
 * Add support for loading config files.